-When you see really nice pictures or video of trichomes, it's often because the media was taken with a digital microscope.
+When you see really nice pictures or videos of trichomes, it’s often because the media was taken with a digital microscope.
 These go in much closer than most magnifiers or cameras.

 Here’s an example of a digital microscope in action – these buds are ready to harvest.